JuliaAI/MLJ.jl/doc/adding_new_models.md

 For the `"inputs_are"` vector, list all that apply.
 For the `"outputs_are"` vector, specify one string from each pair of values that apply (which, for classifiers, is all pairs).
+Of course `Deterministic` models must include "deterministic", and `Probabilistic` models must include "probabilistic" in their "outputs_are" vectors.

 A supervised model is "multivariate" if it can handle multiple targets (see below).